What's Next for the Class of 2025

 What did you study and are you happy to share your results?

-Bioligy, Chemistry and Geography.
+Biology, Chemistry and Geography.

-Were the results what you were expecting / hoping for?
+Were the results what you were expecting/hoping for?

 I got what I needed to get me into university so I am happy.